Apartheid: Legislation

 Hendrik Verwoerd, minister of native affairs (1950–1958) and prime minister (1958–1966), earned the nickname 'Architect of Apartheid' from his large role in creating legislation.

-NP leaders argued that South Africa did not comprise a single nation, but was made up of four distinct racial groups: white, black, Coloured and Indian.
+HNP leaders argued that South Africa did not comprise a single nation, but was made up of four distinct racial groups: white, black, Coloured and Indian.
 Such groups were split into 13 nations or racial federations.
 White people encompassed the English and Afrikaans language groups; the black populace was divided into ten such groups.

 The state passed laws that paved the way for "grand apartheid", which was centred on separating races on a large scale, by compelling people to live in separate places defined by race.
 This strategy was in part adopted from "left-over" British rule that separated different racial groups after they took control of the Boer republics in the Anglo-Boer war.
 This created the black-only "townships" or "locations", where blacks were relocated to their own towns.
-As the NP government's minister of native affairs from 1950, Hendrik Verwoerd had a significant role in crafting such laws, which led to him being regarded as the 'Architect of Apartheid'.
-In addition, "petty apartheid" laws were passed.
+As the HNP government's minister of native affairs from 1950, Hendrik Verwoerd had a significant role in crafting such laws, which led to him being regarded as the 'Architect of Apartheid'.

-The first grand apartheid law was the Population Registration Act of 1950, which formalised racial classification and introduced an identity card for all persons over the age of 18, specifying their racial group.
+The first two grand apartheid laws were the Population Registration Act, 1950, and the Group Areas Act, 1950, which divided urban areas into "group areas" in which ownership and residence was restricted to certain population groups.
+Under the Population Registration Act, racial classification was formalised and required every person over 18 to carry an identity card detailing their racial classification.
 Official teams or boards were established to come to a conclusion on those people whose race was unclear.
 This caused difficulty, especially for Coloured people, separating families when members were assigned to different races.

-The second pillar of grand apartheid was the Group Areas Act of 1950.
 Until then, most settlements had people of different races living side by side.
 This Act put an end to diverse areas and determined where one lived according to race.
 Each race was allotted its own area, which was used in later years as a basis of forced removal.
 The Prevention of Illegal Squatting Act of 1951 allowed the government to demolish black shanty town slums and forced white employers to pay for the construction of housing for those black workers who were permitted to reside in cities otherwise reserved for whites.
 The Native Laws Amendment Act, 1952 centralised and tightened pass laws so that blacks could not stay in urban areas for longer than 72 hours without a permit.

 The Prohibition of Mixed Marriages Act of 1949 prohibited marriage between persons of different races, and the Immorality Act of 1950 made sexual relations between whites and other races a criminal offence.